Most reliable Blu-ray DVD player brands

-Blu-ray players are one of the most reliable tech products you can buy and, according to our survey, just one in 10 models experienced a fault in the first four years of ownership.
-When things did go wrong it was usually because the device stopped playing any discs.
+Blu-ray players are one of the most reliable tech products you can buy and, according to our survey, fewer than one in 10 models experienced a fault in the first five years of ownership.
+When things did go wrong it was usually because of problems with the menus.

 The top score achieved by one of the Blu-ray player brands in our reliability survey.

-The brand that came at the bottom of our last survey managed a reliability rating of 86%.
-That's still reliable – 80% of its players were fault-free in the first four years.
-But with the lowest customer score of 58%, there are better brands out there.
+The brand that came bottom of our survey managed a reliability rating of 94%.
+That's still incredibly reliable – 92% of its players were fault-free in the first five years.

 Owners' views matter